Landmarks in Tirana: Et'hem Bey Mosque

-The Et'hem Bey Mosque is located next to the Clock Tower and was started to built in 18th century by Molla Bey and finished in 1819 by his son Haxhi Ethem Bey, grand-grandson of Sulejman Pasha.
+The Et'hem Bey Mosque is located next to the Clock Tower and building was commenced in the 18th century by Molla Bey and finished in 1819 by his son Haxhi Ethem Bey, grand-grandson of Sulejman Pasha.
 The mosque was closed during the communist regime in Albania and was reopened as a house of worship after the fall of communism in Albania in 1991, without permission from the authorities.
 However, the mosque is composed by a prayer hall, a portico that surrounds it from the east and north also the minaret.
 On the north part of the mosque, there is the entrance to the prayer hall located, which is squared plan and is constructed in a unique volume.
 It is covered with a dome.
 The dome is semi-spherical, without windows.
 The frescoes of the mosque depict trees, waterfalls and bridges.
 Still life is very rare in the Islamic art.

 For tourists, the mosque is open outside of the time of prayer.
 The Khawaja (Albanian: Hoxha) leads visitors to the minaret.